adaptris/interlok-docs/docs/pages/ui/ui-dashboard.md

 - L. This area is for 'top level' functions, i.e. Add another Adapter to the UI, Refresh all the details on the Dashboard Page for all the Registered Adapters or Switch between the Widget and Table mode.

-{% include note.html content="All the data shown on the Dashboard Page is automatically refreshed, so there is no need to manually refresh the page, or use the refresh buttons" %}
+?> **NOTE** All the data shown on the Dashboard Page is automatically refreshed, so there is no need to manually refresh the page, or use the refresh buttons

 ## The Channel Area ##